angx-system/angeliax/SCHEMA.md

 | Curation    | Mandatory | open / consent-required.
 Default: open.
 Mutable.                                      |
 | Built From | Optional | URL or external reference — the steward's own first touch with physical reality, sourced outside ANGX.
 Or a Node ID — for a steward who found the work through ANGX itself.
 Immutable once set.
 One hop only: the steward's own most immediate upstream source, not the ultimate origin. |

-Contact visibility matches the entry's own visibility.
-For consent-required nodes, Contact is protected the same as the rest of the entry.

 ### Node Type Enum — Operational